mdnaeem95/hbbtool/packages/ui/READMe.md

 ## Installation

-This package is part of the KitchenCloud monorepo and is automatically available to other packages.
+This package is part of the HomeJiak monorepo and is automatically available to other packages.

 ```bash
 # From the root of the monorepo